Drumlane: Drumlane architecture

 The original monastic structures at Drumlane were built from wood gathered from the nearby oak forests, having deteriorated over centuries of weather and raids from Vikings and rival clans.
-During the twelfth century, when under Augustinian monastic jurisdiction the entire structure was rebuilt using local stone to a traditional Gaelic Irish church design, using styles similar to many other monastic buildings in Connacht and elsewhere.
-The craftsmanship used in constructing the round tower was a key statement of prestige for its time, that perhaps the O'Rourke kings of Breifne wanted to create 'pride of place' within the new Breifne Tir Briuin diocese.
+From the twelfth century, when under Augustinian monastic jurisdiction the entire structure was rebuilt using local stone to a traditional Hiberno-Romanesque and Gothic Irish church and round tower design, using styles similar to many other monastic buildings in Connacht and elsewhere.
+The craftsmanship used in constructing the round tower was a key statement of prestige for its time, which perhaps the O'Rourke kings of Breifne wanted to create 'pride of place' within the new Breifne Tir Briuin diocese.
 Other building works probably came from donations paid by prominent local farmers and pilgrims to view St. Mogues relics at Drumlane.
-From the mid-12 century Drumlane priory came under Augustinian Canons jurisdiction from the abbot of St. Mary's abbey in Kells.
-The Drumlane church was a basic nave and screened chancel measuring (inside) 32.6 metres long by 7.6 metres wide.
+From the mid-12th century, Drumlane priory came under Arrosian Augustinian Canons jurisdiction from the abbot of St. Mary's Abbey in Kells.
+The Drumlane church was a basic nave and screened chancel measuring (inside) 32.6 metres long by 6.1 metres wide.
 There is evidence of various stages of construction and significant modifications over the centuries, from the late twelfth and early thirteenth century became a 'Transition' period, when late stages of Hiberno Romanesque style architecture gave way to the English Gothic styles being introduced to church construction all around the country.
-Typical twelfth century works can be seen in the construction of the doors and windows of the round tower using rounded head openings.
-The west doorway of the church is similar round-headed fashioned with dog-tooth design typical of several twelfth century churches.
-The windows and doorways in the south and north walls come from a later period using medieval arched forms, while some are hooded (original English style) Gothic design which became popular from the early thirteenth century.
-The tall three light east window design is set with the remains of flamboyant tracery (probably 15th century).
-On the outside, set beside the east window there are the carved heads of a bearded king and his queen (perhaps 12th century benefactors of the church) along with the head of a bishop or abbot.
+Typical twelfth-century works can be seen in the construction of the doors and windows of the round tower using rounded head openings.
+The west doorway of the church is similar round-headed fashioned with dog-tooth design typical of several twelfth-century churches.
+The windows and doorways in the south and north walls come from a later period using medieval arched forms, while some are hooded (original English style) Gothic design, which became popular from the early thirteenth century.
+The tall three-light east window design is set with the remains of flamboyant tracery (probably 15th century).
+On the outside, set beside the east window, there are the carved heads of a bearded king and his queen (perhaps 12th-century benefactors of the church) along with the head of a bishop or abbot.
 Fragments of decorative masonry remain within the church and outside include the remains of medieval pillars and a richly carved 'impost' that could have supported an arched cloister or screen structure.
 Another richly carved stone believed to be a tomb slab stands inside the church against the north wall.
 There are tomb niches and sedilia located in the south wall, also a Romanesque style doorway chevron fragment (c1170), which perhaps could have come from the priory building once located about one hundred metres south from the church.
 Drumlane Round Tower shows signs that it was built or rebuilt in two stages.
 The symbolic stone structure which stands beside the church and is the only remaining round tower in the Church of Ireland Diocese of Kilmore.